Black Friday 2020 gaming mouse and keyboard deals: all the best early deals

 Logitech’s entry-level wireless gaming mouse is a much simpler affair than the G502 Hero Lightspeed Wireless below, and a lot cheaper, too.
 Its battery life is huge, too, rated at 250 hours on a single AA battery.
 It’s a great buy.

-This deal won’t be live until November 23rd, but if you’re looking to get the wireless version of RPS readers’ favourite gaming mouse on the cheap, this is the deal for you.
+Alteratively, if you’re looking to get the wireless version of RPS readers’ favourite gaming mouse for much less than usual, this is the deal for you.

 - HyperX Pulsefire Core – $25 from Best Buy (down from $30)